chemerisuk/better-ajaxify/README.md

 </html>
 ```

 Depending on requirements you also need to include `better-ajaxify-pushstate` or `better-ajaxify-hashchange`.
+The first file implements havigation via [HTML5 History API](https://developer.mozilla.org/en/docs/DOM/Manipulating_the_browser_history) and this is preferred option for web site.
+The second uses hash to indicate current state, so it could be useful for web applications.

 Frontend setup
 --------------